NicoJanE/PHP-Development-Template-Stack/index.md

 <br>

 # What
 This is a template Docker development/Swarm container for PHP developers.
-Originally intended for my personal use, so a warning: this project may contain some additional related documentation instructions and remarks which were for my own documentation, so some subjects may be overstated.
-However, it may also be useful for others.
-It contains:
+When you want to use this as a development template, for your docker PHP project (including composer and PHPUnit) you can use the following [quick setup reference](quick-setup)

-1. Debian container with: Apache, PHP, PHP-FPM (CGI gateway), PHPUnit, Codeception (***TODO  AddOn***).
+1. Debian container with: Apache, PHP, PHP-FPM (CGI gateway), PHPUnit, Codeception (***TODO  AddOn***)
 1. Instructions for adding additional PHP versions
 1. Instructions for creating a development container.
 Use this for creating and starting a local container, for development and test work.
 1. Instructions for configuring PHP debugging (Xdebug)
 1. Instructions to create an (optional) Swarm, this involves:
 - Installing Multipass, see [Multipass](https://multipass.run/)
 - Creating multiple Virtual Machines with Multipass (needed for the swarm)